 Compensation actually paid does not reflect the actual amount of compensation earned by or paid to the CEO and the other NEOs during the applicable year.
-For information regarding the decisions made by the Compensation Committee for fiscal year 2022, see "Executive Officer Compensation - Compensation Discussion & Analysis."
+For information regarding the decisions made by the Compensation Committee for fiscal year 2023, see "Executive Officer Compensation - Compensation Discussion & Analysis."

-- 3. TSR is cumulative for the measurement periods beginning on December 31, 2019 and ending on December 31 of each of 2022, 2021 and 2020, respectively, calculated in accordance with Item 201(e) of Regulation S-K. The S&P 1500 Consumer Discretionary Index is the Compensation Comparator Group for purposes of the peer group TSR reflected above, which is the industry specific index the Company uses in its Form 10-K. - 4.
+- 3. TSR is cumulative for the measurement periods beginning on January 1, 2020 and ending on December 31 of each of 2023, 2022, 2021 and 2020, respectively, calculated in accordance with Item 201(e) of Regulation S-K. The S&P 1500 Consumer Discretionary Index is the Compensation Comparator Group for purposes of the peer group TSR reflected above, which is the industry specific index the Company uses in its Form 10-K. - 4.
 The Company chose Adjusted EBITDA as its Company Selected Measure because the Board and management use Adjusted EBITDA as a primary means of measuring the Company's performance across periods.
-"Adjusted EBITDA" is calculated as earnings before interest, taxes, depreciation and amortization expenses, non-cash stock compensation expenses, and non-cash lease amortization expense, in addition to costs associated with certain non-recurring and non-cash items.
-These non-recurring and non-cash items include (i) certain non-cash amortization and depreciation of intangibles and other assets related to the Company's acquisitions, (ii) non-cash amortization of the debt discount related to the Company's convertible notes, (iii) acquisition and other non-recurring items, and (iv) a non-cash valuation allowance recorded against certain of the Company's deferred tax assets.
-Appendix A to this Proxy Statement includes a reconciliation of such non-GAAP financial measures to the most directly comparable financial measures prepared in accordance with GAAP.
+"Adjusted EBITDA" is calculated as earnings before interest, taxes, depreciation and amortization expenses, non-cash stock compensation expenses, and non-cash lease amortization expense, in addition to costs associated with certain non-recurring and non-cash items, as further described in Appendix A to this Proxy Statement.
+Appendix A also includes a reconciliation of Adjusted EBITDA to net income, the most directly comparable financial measure prepared in accordance with GAAP.